Glossary¶

 # raw_data.df is a Polars DataFrame with columns: timestamp, open, high, low, close, volume, pair

-Think of it as: A list of "buy here" or "sell here" recommendations from your detector.
+Think of it as: A list of "buy here" or "sell here" calls from your detector.
+The detector decides; the Signal is its discrete output.

 | Column | Description |